l-koehler/bridgetest/README.md

 # Brigetest

-This program is supposed to let a unmodified [Minetest](https://github.com/minetest/minetest) client connect to
+This program is supposed to let a unmodified [Luanti (Minetest)](https://www.luanti.org/) client connect to
 another (mostly) unmodified Minecraft (Java Edition) server.
 The Java Server version needed is 1.21.5, use [ViaProxy](https://github.com/ViaVersion/ViaProxy) if you need another version.
-It compiles to a standalone executable, which will listen on 127.0.0.1:30000
-for minetest and then proxy to a minecraft server specified in CONF_DIR/config.txt
+Compile it using `cargo build`, the run `--help` for usage info.

 You need nightly rust to build some dependencies (`rustup default nightly`).
+You should follow the instructions below if you want to use it.

 ## Installation Instructions